Azure/communication-ui-library/packages/acs-calling-declarative/review/acs-calling-declarative.api.md

 import { CallEndReason } from '@azure/communication-calling';
 import { CallerInfo } from '@azure/communication-calling';
 import { CallState } from '@azure/communication-calling';
+import { CommunicationUserIdentifier } from '@azure/communication-common';
 import { CommunicationUserKind } from '@azure/communication-common';
 import { CreateViewOptions } from '@azure/communication-calling';
 import { DeviceAccess } from '@azure/communication-calling';
 import { DeviceManager as DeviceManager_2 } from '@azure/communication-calling';
 import { MediaStreamType } from '@azure/communication-calling';
 import { MicrosoftTeamsUserKind } from '@azure/communication-common';
+import { PhoneNumberIdentifier } from '@azure/communication-common';
 import { PhoneNumberKind } from '@azure/communication-common';
 import { RemoteParticipantState } from '@azure/communication-calling';
 import { ScalingMode } from '@azure/communication-calling';
+import { TransferErrorCode } from '@azure/communication-calling';
+import { TransferState } from '@azure/communication-calling';
 import { UnknownIdentifierKind } from '@azure/communication-common';
 import { VideoDeviceInfo } from '@azure/communication-calling';